In May 2018 there were widespread IT issues with Visa card payments in Ireland and other parts of Europe.

 You should no longer rely on having just one card payment method.

-Cash is the obvious alternative – but these days we are getting closer to becoming cashless and many people just don’t bother with cash anymore.
-Most people get cash from an ATM using their card – so if a card system fails you wn’t be able to get cash anyway.
+Cash is an alternative – but these days, many people just don’t bother with cash anymore.
+Of course, the majority of people probably get their cash from an ATM using their card.
+Therefore if a card system fails you might not be able to get cash out anyway.